June 11, 2024

 The police officers often do not want you to know all your rights.
 At Pointer and Buelna, LLP: Lawyers For The Peolpe, we are committed to protecting your rights and ensuring that justice is served if they are violated.

-If you have been a victim of rights violations, don’t hesitate to reach out to our California civil rights attorneys.
+If you have been a victim of rights violations, don’t hesitate to contact our California police misconduct attorneys.
 Your rights matter, and we are ready to advocate for you.

 case results